Fouad Bachirou: Östersunds FK

 Bachirou made a surprise move to Östersunds FK in August 2014.
 He made his debut from the bench away to promoted club Husqvarna FF.
 During his time at Östersund they managed to get a promotion to Allsvenskan, win the Swedish Cup and qualify for the 2017–18 UEFA Europa League.

 Malmö FF

 On 9 January 2018, Swedish champions Malmö FF confirmed the transfer of Bachirou for an estimated fee of around 7 million SEK (roughly £600,000).

 Nottingham Forest

 On 26 August 2020, Bachirou joined EFL Championship side Nottingham Forest for an undisclosed transfer fee.
 He made his first-team debut in a 1–0 EFL Cup defeat to Barnsley.
 Despite being Sabri Lamouchi's 'priority target' during the summer transfer window, Bachirou made only three appearances for Forest during the 2020–21 season.
 At the end of the season, Bachirou was told that he was not in Chris Hughton's plans and was free to leave the club.

 Omonia FC

-On 16 August 2021, Bachirou joined Cyprus First Division side Omonia Nicosia on a free transfer.
-In his first season at the club, he helped Omonia win the Cypriot Cup.
+On 16 August 2021, Bachirou joined Cypriot First Division side Omonia Nicosia on a free transfer.
+In two years, he helped the club win the Cypriot Cup twice.

+Matlock Town

+On 21 October 2024, Bachirou returned to England, joining Northern Premier League Premier Division side Matlock Town.